 As you don’t need to deposit funds into your Changelly account, you can start trading right ahead.
 Navigate to the homepage of the service.
 Select the currency you want to use to buy Ripple, and XRP from the list.
 You’ll also have to select the amount of coins you want to purchase.
 In case you chose a cryptocurrency to buy XRP, follow the steps on the next page to execute the trade.
 If you have chosen a fiat currency, fill out and submit the form with your credit card details.

 Plus500 is a popular CFD broker offering trading for multiple assets, including cryptocurrencies.
-Similarly to eToro, the Israel-based broker is regulated in multiple countries all over the world.
+The Israel-based broker is regulated in multiple countries all over the world.
 Moreover, Plus500 is listed on the main market of the London Stock Exchange (LSE).
 Due to this fact, the broker has to comply with a standard transparency requirement.
 This, along with Plus500’s regulation, provides a safe environment for the broker’s traders.

 Plus500 features an easy-to-use platform with a fast and fully digital account creation process.
 The fee structure of the broker is acceptable; while there are no fees for deposits and withdrawals, and trading fees are reasonable, inactivity and financing fees are somewhat high.

-Unfortunately, just like in the case of eToro, the verification step couldn’t be left out when using Plus500’s platform.
+Unfortunately, the verification step couldn’t be left out when using Plus500’s platform.
 However, it’s for your own good, and the process is quite fast.
 Plus500 does not offer outright crypto trading, but CFDs.
 That means the Ripple you buy or sell on the platform is not held in cryptocurrency wallets, but you do not actually own the XRP you trade on Plus500.

 Step 1: Registration

 Firstly, head to the website of the broker by clicking here.
 When you are there, click the “Start Trading Now” button and proceed with filling out the form with your email address and password.